Cadasta/cadasta-docs/en/geoodkcollect.md

 ## Loading your Form

-Now we need to load the forms posted to the Cadasta Platform to the device.
+Now we need to load the form posted to the Cadasta Platform to the device.

 1. Select **Form Management** from the **Settings** menu.